Nemocas/AbstractAlgebra.jl/docs/src/submodule.md

 (1, 4)

 julia> N1, = sub(M, [m, n])
-(Submodule over Integers with 2 generators and no relations , Module homomorphism with
+(Submodule over Integers with 2 generators and no relations, Module homomorphism with
 Domain: Submodule over Integers with 2 generators and no relations
 Codomain: Free module of rank 2 over Integers)

 julia> N2, = sub(M, [m])
-(Submodule over Integers with 1 generator and no relations , Module homomorphism with
+(Submodule over Integers with 1 generator and no relations, Module homomorphism with
 Domain: Submodule over Integers with 1 generator and no relations
 Codomain: Free module of rank 2 over Integers)

 julia> supermodule(N1) == M